kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Spawn Warps.md

 ### Autosave Hotshots

 **Description:** This method of Default Spawn Warp uses the property of [Autosave Hotshots](<Hotshot#autosave-hotshots>) that spawns the party at the default spawn location for a module.
-Thus any time you use an Autosave Hotshot, you're also doing a Default Spawn Warp.
-While still a specialized glitch, it is the more flexible of the two Default Spawn Warp methods.
+Thus any time you use an Autosave Hotshot, you're also doing a Default Spawn Warp (unless you're performing [Transit Point Storage](#transit-point-storage).
+While still a specialized glitch, Autosave Hotshots are the more flexible of the two Default Spawn Warp methods.

 **Steps:**

-1. Obtain an [AMG](<Anywhere Menu Glitch>) through either a Quick Save or a module transition.
-Loading a Hard Save will not allow you to unpause.
-2. Be near some way of triggering a module transition that will force an Autosave.
-3. Open the Options Menu and ensure 'Load Game' and 'Cancel' are highlighted.
-4. Press 'Enter'.
-This cancels the pop-up and opens the Load Game menu.
-5. Unpause the game, then blindly trigger the module transition (either by walking or otherwise).
-6. After the load, the Load Game Menu should still be there.
-Use this to load the Autosave.
+1. Have an Autosave in your Destination Module.
+2. Use another Autosave with your desired party to perform an [Autosave Hotshot](<Hotshot#autosave-hotshots>).

 <div class="video-container">
     <iframe title="YouTube video player" src="https://www.youtube.com/embed/XQrJdm3TRt8" frameborder="0"></iframe>
 </div>

 **Notes:**

-- The Autosave Hotshot is unlike other [Hotshots](<Hotshot>) in almost every way.
-The only similarity is in the mechanics of loading a save that has been overwritten.
-- Due to the nature of Autosave, the Autosave Hotshot can only be used in modules that force an Autosave to occur.
-See the list of [Forced Autosaves](#forced-autosaves) below.
-- The Destination Module does not have to exist in your current save file.
-This is also unlike other [Hotshots](<Hotshot>).
-- Your entire party will spawn together at the default spawn location in the Destination Module, but with the file that walked through the Start Module Autosave.
-This includes party, character build, inventory and quest progress.
-- An Autosave Hotshot can be triggered by using fast travel to Transit Back to a module that forces an Autosave.
-This can be used to perform [Transit Point Storage](#transit-point-storage).
-- An Autosave Hotshot can be used to bring Trask off the Endar Spire to any other location.
+- Remember that the party that spawns in the Destination Module is the one that triggers the Autosave Hotshot.
+You can lose quest progress in this way if that party has less progress than the Destination Module autosave party.
+- The only situation in which an [Autosave Hotshot](<Hotshot#autosave-hotshots>) does not spawn the party at the default spawn location is if [Transit Point Storage](#transit-point-storage) is used instead.

 ### The Routine